lorenzozangari/ME2-BERT/README.md

 ## References

 ```
+@inproceedings{me2bert,
+  author    = {Lorenzo Zangari and Candida M. Greco and Davide Picca and Andrea Tagarelli},
-Lorenzo Zangari, Candida M. Greco, Davide Picca, Andrea Tagarelli.
-"ME²-BERT: Are Events and Emotions what you need for Moral Foundation Prediction?"
-Proceedings of the 31st International Conference on Computational Linguistics (COLING), Abu Dhabi, UAE, January 19–24, 2025.
-Association for Computational Linguistics.
+  title     = {{ME²-BERT: Are Events and Emotions what you need for Moral Foundation Prediction?}},
+  booktitle = {Proceedings of the 31st International Conference on Computational Linguistics (COLING)},
+  publisher = {Association for Computational Linguistics},
+  year      = {2025}
+}
 ```